ThibaultLahaye/Python-Webclient-and-Webserver/README.md

 # Python webclient & webserver

 ## Introduction
 The goal of this project is to gain experience in application layer network programming through [Python Sockets](https://docs.python.org/3/library/socket.html) and get familiarized with the basics of distributed programming.
-Specifically, this project will help to understand the [Hypertext Transfer Protocol (HTTP)](https://en.wikipedia.org/wiki/HTTP), which is one of the widely used protocols on the Internet, and the operation of webpage translators.
+Specifically, this project will help to understand the [Hypertext Transfer Protocol (HTTP)](https://en.wikipedia.org/wiki/HTTP), which is one of the most widely used protocols on the Internet, and the operation of webpage translators.

 ## Project Description
 Specifically, this project focusess on inplementing a subset of the [HTTP/1.1](https://datatracker.ietf.org/doc/html/rfc2616) protocol.
 Two major components have been written, a webclient and webserver, described below.